semanticClimate/p/en/events/journal_ALIS.md

 This paper discusses the importance of open data in libraries and the need for library professionals to acquire skills in managing and analyzing data.
 It introduces the concept of library carpentry, a subset of data carpentry that focuses on domain-specific data skills for library professionals, such as data curation, textual data management, bibliographic content negotiation, regular expressions (regex), named entity recognition (NER), and data reconciliation, among others.
 Library carpentry aims to empower library personnel to apply these data skills, enhance existing services, and introduce new, data-intensive information services.
 The paper presents case studies that provide insights into the possibilities offered by library carpentry methods and their applications, especially in understanding bibliographic datasets available in the public domain, specifically under the Open Data Commons Open Database License (ODbL).
 It concludes that by embracing library carpentry, libraries can adapt to the changing information landscape and continue to be valuable resources for their communities.

-## 15: A Study of Research Data Policy of Highly Ranked Journals Contributing to Sustainable Development Goals.

-#### Authors

-Dinesh K Gupta, Snigdha Dandpat, Kavya Asok, and Sapna Devi

-#### Affiliation

-Central University of Haryana (CUH), Mahendergarh-123031

-#### Abstract
-TBA

-## 16: Economics of Integrated Research Data Management: Enhancing Efficiency and Impact.
+## 15: Economics of Integrated Research Data Management: Enhancing Efficiency and Impact.

 #### Authors